Skip to content

 pip install -r requirements.txt

 It is necessary to include the source files of the OpenEnergyOntology (OEO) in this project.
-Currently you have to manually create the following folder structure:
+The goal is to have a new directory like you see below inside the oeplatform directory.
+The new folder should be stored alongside the django apps and other code related files.

 ontologies/